artenax/fractal/README.md

 ## The origin of Fractal

-Fractal-next is a complete rewrite of Fractal built on top of the [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk) using [GTK4](https://gtk.org/).
+The development version is a complete rewrite of Fractal built on top of the [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk) using [GTK4](https://gtk.org/).

-The previous version of Fractal was using GTK3 and its own backend to talk to a matrix homeserver, the code can be found in the [legacy](https://gitlab.gnome.org/GNOME/fractal/-/tree/legacy) branch.
+The previous version of Fractal was using GTK3 and its own backend to talk to a matrix homeserver, the code can be found in the [`legacy` branch](https://gitlab.gnome.org/GNOME/fractal/-/tree/legacy).

 Initial versions were based on Fest <https://github.com/fest-im/fest>, formerly called ruma-gtk.
 In the origins of the project it was called guillotine, based on French revolution, in relation with